 Your mental health is how you think, feel, and behave.
 Your physical health is the state of your body when you consider the presence or absence of bodily illness and fitness.
-Your mental and physical health are also connected, meaning that one effects the other.
+Your mental and physical health are also connected, meaning that one affects the other.

 People living with chronic (persistent or long-term) physical conditions are more likely to experience poor mental health than those who are well, and those who have poor mental health are at a higher risk of developing problems with their physical health.